-Brave is an open-source browser built by a team of experts focused on privacy and performance.
-Brave is fast, blocks ads, trackers and unwanted content (and also keeps count of trackers per site).
+An open-source browser built by a team of experts focused on privacy and performance.
+Brave is fast, blocks ads and trackers and unwanted content (and also keeps count of trackers per site).
 It blocks the software that follows you around, fights malware and keeps your information safe and secure.
-All of that goes really well with Koofr values BTW.
+All of that goes really well with Koofr values btw.

 Why use Save to Koofr?

 Because all of the files you save this way are accessible from anywhere through Koofr apps.

 Let's have a quick look at how Save to Koofr works

 - Create your free Koofr account here or sign-in to your account here

 - Install our Save to Koofr extension from the Chrome web store

 Note: Save to Koofr add-on for Firefox does not work with Brave browser, you have to use Save to Koofr for Chrome extension.

 - Once you see a pop-up, click on Add extension to give Koofr the needed permissions.

 - You will get a notification when Save to Koofr is added to Brave